-Infrastructure Capital Improvements Plan

-(ICIP): Infrastructure projects are funded through capital outlay and the ICIP.
+Infrastructure Capital Improvements Plan (ICIP): Infrastructure projects are funded through capital outlay and the ICIP City funds can be capital outlay and the ICIP.
 City funds can be leveraged as matching funds to secure larger grants or loans by state or federal agencies.